JoK3rLeE/JoK3rLeE/README.md

 # My Research Project

 ### Custom Android ROM for Xiaomi Mi 9 (cepheus)
-Project Status : A15 LOS WIP
+Project Status : Planning for A15 LOS

 Android Version : A11, A12, A13, A14 & A15